lovasko/tabl/README.md

 # Text.Tabl
-`Text.Tabl` is a Haskell module that provides an easy way of arranging multiple `Data.Text.Text` instances into a single table layout, while providing means of alignment and visual decoration.
+`Text.Tabl` is a Haskell module that arranges multiple `Data.Text.Text` instances into a single table layout, while providing means of alignment and visual decoration.
 The only exported function of the module is `tabl`:

 ```haskell
 tabl :: Environment -- ^ output environment